Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 [2,] 0.9085874

-The values printed out above are now the futility bounds on treatment effect scale that do correspond with the values fut1 and fut2 from above.
-Since \(0.9465 < 0.95\) and \(0.9086 > 0.9\), the input value fut1=\(0.16\) seems to be slightly to large while fut2=\(0.39\) seems to be slightly to low, while this indicates how to adjust the input values such that one comes closer to the the true corresponding values.
+The values printed out above are now the futility bounds on the treatment effect scale which correspond with the values fut1 and fut2 from above.
+Since \(0.9465 < 0.95\) and \(0.9086 > 0.9\), the input value fut1=\(0.16\) seems to be slightly too large while fut2=\(0.39\) seems to be slightly too small (since, in our example, a larger \(z\)-value corresponds to a smaller risk ratio).
+This indicates how to adjust the input values such that one comes closer to the true corresponding values.

-Now, using a search algorithm or by simply trying different values, one results in futility bounds on \(z\)-scale summarized in the following table created using knitr:
+Now, using a one-dimensional search algorithm for each stage or by simply trying different values, one achieves the futility bounds on the \(z\)-scale summarized in the following table:

 First stage Second stage